ANSHURAJ11/LAMMPSatOU/README.md

 When you are ready to run simulations, download four files to a local directory `local_peierls` on your local computer.
 The first three files can be downloaded from this GitHub repository, including

-   - `lmp_peierls.batc`h, which is for job submission
+   - `lmp_peierls.batch`, which is for job submission
    - `lmp_peierls.data`, which is the LAMMPS data file, containing a screw dislocation on the         {112} plane
    - `lmp_peierls.in`, which is the LAMMPS input file